Summary

 Preparing for your consultation at a Community Pharmacist Pilot service

 Make sure you bring your Medicare card if you have one, and any concession cards you hold.
-It is also useful to have information about any medications you are taking for other purposes.
+It is also useful to have information about any medications you are taking.

 If you are seeking more boxes of the contraceptive pill, you will need to bring your old prescription, or some of the medication in its box.
 A pharmacy may have a record of this information if it is the pharmacy you use regularly.